 Along with my own writings, I plan to share a lot of content from the vast amount of material one can find on the world wide web that I personally find entertaining, educational or both.
 Let’s explore it all and leave no proverbial stone unturned, shall we?

-Fly fishing culture is something I find fascinating and intriguing, yet mind boggling and intimidating at the same time.
-From my vantage point, it appears to be a never ending lesson in a sport that is full of grace, beauty, success, defeat and often times humiliation.
-There are so many ups, downs, ins and outs that when everything does come together just right it can be downright magical and a hell of a good time.
-Whether it’s watching a trout sip a dry fly off the surface of an upper Michigan stream, feeling the pull of a hooked steelhead as she makes a final desperate run or seeing a brute of a redfish lunge after a fly you tied yourself that morning…well…I am in love with it all.
-Since I feel so strongly about it, my desire to learn more about the sport and share what I learn with others is only natural.
-I hope you’ll enjoy The 8wt Fiasco and who knows, maybe we’ll meet up on the water some day.
+Outdoor culture is something I find fascinating and intriguing, yet mind boggling and intimidating at the same time.
+From my vantage point, it appears to be a never ending lesson in a world that is full of grace, beauty, success, defeat and often times humiliation.
+There are so many ups, downs, ins and outs that when everything does come together just right it as you set the hook on a monster pike or send a homemade cedar arrow through a whitetail deer, well it can be downright magical and a hell of a good time.
+Whether it’s watching a trout sip a dry fly off the surface of an upper Michigan stream, feeling the pull of a hooked steelhead as she makes a final desperate run or simply watching the sun rise as you hear that first turkey gobble of the morning…well…I am in love with it all.
+Since I feel so strongly about it, my desire to learn more about the outdoors and share what I learn with others is only natural.
+I hope you’ll enjoy The 8wt Fiasco and who knows, maybe we’ll meet up on the water, in the forest or along the trail someday.
 I certainly hope so.